kariukisamuel/nextjs-technical-test/README.md

 Implementation of a responsive, seo friendly website.

+## Project Overview
+This application is statically generated and uses Incremental Static Regeneration (ISR) to fetch data.
+ISR was a key factor in choosing Next.js over Gatsby, as it allows pages to be statically generated and updated in the background when new data is available, without requiring a complete site rebuild.
+For example, I’ve set the movies and actors API to revalidate and refetch data every 24 hours, ensuring the trending movies list is refreshed daily.

+Currently, I am working with limited data, fetching only the first page of the movies API.
+However, if I were to fully leverage the API and retrieve all available data, Server-Side Rendering (SSR) would be a better choice due to the API structure.
+Fetching multiple pages, such as up to page 100, would require generating all these pages statically during the build process, leading to long build times and increased deployment overhead.

+## Why choose Next Js over Gatsby js ?

+1. I chose Next.js over Gatsby for its flexibility to scale, combining Static Site Generation (SSG), Server-Side Rendering (SSR), and dynamic content effectively.
+While Gatsby supports SSR, it's not its primary focus.

+2. Next.js features Incremental Static Regeneration, allowing pages to be updated in the background without rebuilding the entire site, while Gatsby requires a complete rebuild, which can be slow for larger sites.

+3. Data fetching in Next.js is simpler, while Gatsby relies on a GraphQL layer.

+4. Next.js has a larger and more diverse ecosystem built on React, whereas Gatsby focuses mainly on static sites, often leading to TypeScript errors with various packages.

+5. Next.js includes built-in API routes for server-side logic like form submissions and authentication, while Gatsby lacks native API route support.

+6. While both Gatsby and Next.js offer optimized image features—Gatsby with `<GatsbyImage>` and `<StaticImage>`, and Next.js with the `<Image>` component—it's generally easier to work with images in Next.js since there’s no need to use GraphQL to fetch them.

+7. Next.js offers more flexible integration of third-party libraries, databases, and APIs, while Gatsby.js provides built-in plugins that can be limiting for custom or complex functionality.

+## Project Features

+- **Next.js:** Utilizes a powerful React framework for building dynamic and performant web applications with support for both static and server-side rendering.

+- **Tailwind CSS:** Implements a utility-first CSS framework for rapid UI development, allowing for customizable and responsive designs.

+- **TypeScript Support:** Provides strong typing and enhanced tooling for JavaScript, improving code quality and maintainability while reducing runtime errors through compile-time checks.

+- **TMDB Movie API:** Integrates with The Movie Database API to fetch and display trending movies and actor information dynamically.

+- **Incremental Static Regeneration (ISR):** Ensures that pages are updated in the background as new data becomes available without needing a full site rebuild.

+- **Google Analytics:** Tracks user interactions and provides insights into site performance and visitor behavior for data-driven decisions.

+- **Built-in API Routes:** Simplifies the creation and management of backend functionality within the application.

+- **Optimized Image Handling:** Uses Next.js's <Image> component for automatic image optimization and responsive loading, enhancing performance.

+- **SEO Optimization:** Implements best practices for search engine optimization, including meta tags and semantic HTML structure.

+- **Responsive Design:** Ensures a seamless user experience across various devices and screen sizes, enhancing accessibility.

+- **CI/CD Deployment:** Implements Continuous Integration and Continuous Deployment processes to automate testing and deployment, ensuring quick and reliable updates to the application with minimal manual intervention.

 ## Getting Started

 To get this project up and running on your local machine, follow these steps: